VCurry20/PDARandomData/README.md

 Binder offers users the choice to interact with the code without needing any installation of the above listed programs to your device.

 You can change the code - run the code - amend the code.
-None of this will be saved and allows you the opportunity to test with no reprocussions.
+None of this will be saved and allows you the opportunity to test with no repercussions.

-Also when accessing the notebooks using binder you can use the same commmands to work through the cells as those used directly in a Jupyter Notebook.
+Also when accessing the notebooks using binder you can use the same commands to work through the cells as those used directly in a Jupyter Notebook.

 This is a link to the overall project: